-Shape the burgers: create one for baby that is at least 2 inches (5 cm) in diameter, then season the rest of the meat with a pinch of salt and shape it into a burger for yourself.
+Shape the burgers: create one or two burgers for baby that are at least 2 inches (5 cm) in diameter, then season the rest of the meat with a pinch of salt and shape it into a burger for yourself.

 Set a large cast-iron skillet on medium heat.
 Add the oil, then lay the burgers in the skillet and cover the skillet.
-The steam helps soften the burgers.
-If you are cooking for older children, it’s okay to cook with the cover off if you like burgers with a crispy crust.
+The steam helps soften the burgers for babies.
+If you are cooking for toddlers or older children, it’s okay to cook uncovered to crisp the meat.

-After 6 minutes, flip the burgers and continue to cook them with the cover on the skillet until their bottoms start to brown, about 4 minutes more.
+After 6 minutes, flip the burgers and continue to steam them with the cover on the skillet until they are fully cooked, about 4 minutes more.
 Use a food thermometer to check that the internal temperature of the meat has reached 160 F (71 C).
 If you do not have a food thermometer, test the burgers: they are ready when a knife inserted into the thickest part reveals no pink meat.

 Transfer the burgers to plates, then loosely cover yours with foil to keep it warm while the burger for baby cools.
-Let the burgers rest while you prepare toppings: mash avocado with lime juice, cut tomato into slices for your burger and into age-appropriate sizes for baby, and toast the bun for your burger.
-Or prepare toppings of your choice!
+Let the burgers rest while you prepare toppings: mash avocado with lime juice, cut tomato into slices for your burger and age-appropriate sizes for baby, and toast the bun for your burger.

 Serve the Burger

-Offer a burger, mashed avocado, and tomato to baby, then let the child self-feed.
+Offer burger, mashed avocado, and tomato, then let your child self-feed.

-If help is needed, hold the burger or a piece of tomato in the air in front of baby, then let the child reach for it.
-Once baby grabs the food, let go.
+If help is needed, hold the burger or a piece of tomato in the air in front of your child, then let them grab it from you.

-Eat your burger alongside baby to model how it’s done.
+Eat your burger alongside your child to model how it’s done.

 To Store: Cooked burgers keep in an airtight container in the refrigerator for 3 days or in the freezer for 2 months.